AhmadAlwahsh/furqan/README.md

-# furqan
+# Furqan Online
-The comprehensive encyclopedia of the Holy Quran , built with React JS.
+## "The comprehensive encyclopedia of the Holy Quran , built with React JS."